 Careers Education, Information, Advice and Guidance (CEIAG)

-If you wish to find out more or need assistance please contact Mrs Deandre Maher on 01204 333266 x 135 or email@example.com
+Mrs Deandre Maher is CEIAG Co-ordinator and if you need to find out more or need any further assistance, please contact on 01204 333266 x 135 or email email@example.com

 At Key Stage 3 students will receive Careers Education, Information, Advice and Guidance (CEIAG) as part of their PSHCE curriculum which has a focus on people, work and money skills.